scottharwell/lab.osbuild/README.md

     image_format: ami
 ```

-Create an inventory file for your RHEL builder machine.
+Create a local inventory file to connect to your RHEL builder machine.

 ```ini
 [builder]